Alexix24/geicar/general/how_to_use.md

 ros2 launch geicar_start geicar.launch.py
 ```
 Information about the nodes will be displayed, as well as a report describing the status of the system. \
-As the ROS environment on the Jetson has not yet been started, **it is normal for the report to display errors concerning the Jetson (including the camera and the Lidar)** (see ..... for more details about the system report)\
+As the ROS environment on the Jetson has not yet been started, **it is normal for the report to display errors concerning the Jetson (including the camera and the lidar)** (see ..... for more details about the system report)

 **The car is ready to be used in manual mode**